 Many healthcare agencies and medical centers want to grow the number of patients they serve.
 This is a natural goal.
 But, as part of the helping professions, they do not want to appear insincere or spammy.
 Healthcare professionals are sensitive to the fact that they are delivering valuable services.

 Yet, healthcare is an industry and health professionals need to attract new patients.
 If not, their practice or agency will have trouble offering services over the long term.
+The use of social media and other online applications are a must.

 Online networks and social media: